-- Prior to discharging patients with depression, anxiety or suicidal ideations, it is important to prove them with resources and referrals.
+- Before discharging patients with depression, anxiety, or suicidal ideations, it is important to prove them with resources and referrals.

-- The National Suicide Prevention Lifeline can be reached at 1-800-273-TALK (8255); this site operates 24/7 and had trained counselors available at all times.
+- The National Suicide Prevention Lifeline can be reached at 1-800-273-TALK (8255); this site operates 24/7 and has trained counselors available at all times.

 - The Friendship Line is free and available to people over the age of 60.
 It operates 24/7 and can be reached at 1-800-971-0016.
-The Friendship Line provides assistance to seniors who feel lonely, depressed or are contemplating suicide.
+The Friendship Line assists seniors who feel lonely, depressed, or are contemplating suicide.

-- Finally, the patient should be provided with the names of local mental health care professionals who can be reached in case of an emergency.
+- Finally, the patient should receive the names of local mental health care professionals they can reach in case of an emergency.

-An integrated and collaborative interprofessional team approach is necessary to identify those at the highest risk of suicide and to appropriately manage their risk.
-The clinical nurse or psychiatry trained nurse can assist the medical team by screening patients for suicide risk using validated screening tools.
+An integrated and collaborative interprofessional team approach is necessary to identify those at the highest risk of suicide and appropriately manage their risk.
+The clinical nurse or psychiatry-trained nurse can assist the medical team by screening patients for suicide risk using validated screening tools.
 Communicating these findings with the clinicians can help patients receive appropriate medical and social support to decrease their risk.
 The community nurse, specialty-trained social worker, and case manager can help monitor and follow up on those identified at the highest risk of suicide to ensure they follow up with the treatment plan advised and that their needs outside of medical therapy are met.
-Nurses also assist the clinicians by educating the patients on suicide prevention aids and resources so that they may seek the help they need if and when it is necessary.
+Nurses also assist the clinicians by educating the patients on suicide prevention aids and resources to seek the help they need if and when necessary.
 A multifaceted interprofessional team approach can reduce the number of suicide-related deaths without overburdening the current healthcare system.
-[Level V]
+[Level 5]

 Nursing, Allied Health, and Interprofessional Team Interventions

-When a patient presents the emergency setting and are suicidal and cannot contract for safety, they will need to be medically cleared and watched until evaluated by appropriate mental health services.
+When a patient presents to the emergency setting and is suicidal and cannot contract for safety, they will need to be medically cleared and watched until evaluated by appropriate mental health services.